johnwcowan/r7rs-work/Srfi122Guide.md

 Returns an array with the same dimensions, bounds, and elements as *array*, except that a subset of the dimensions are reversed.
-The `flip?` argument is an array of booleans: a dimension is reversed if the corresponding boolean is true, and unreversed otherwise.
+The `flip?` argument is a vector of booleans: a dimension is reversed if the corresponding boolean is true, and unreversed otherwise.

 `(array-sample `*array scales*`)`